Entry of women to Sabarimala: January 2019

 Many cases of violence and arson were reported from across the state during this particular hartal.
 Fed up with the economic and social effects of the hartals, trade organisations in Kerala had already decided to observe 2019 as 'anti-hartal year' and to defy future hartals.
 Even though police had promised them adequate protection, shops which opened in defiance of the hartal were widely attacked; some were even set on fire.
 Media organisations boycotted all press conferences by the Bharatiya Janata Party following unprovoked, targeted attacks on journalists.

 More than 100 buses belonging to the Kerala State Road Transport Corporation were damaged.
 Offices, libraries and businesses related to the ruling Communist party were damaged, and incidents of street fights between CPI(M) and BJP cadres were reported in many places.
 Anticipating further violence, Section 144 was imposed in the towns of Palakkad and Manjeswaram the next day.

 There were reports of attacks on the homes of both women who had tried to enter Sabarimala as well as those who supported the verdict.
 A hotel owned by Kerala Tourism Development Corporation at Chennai was also damaged by unidentified men protesting against women's entry to Sabarimala.
-Leaders of the ruling CPI(M) compared those unleashing violence over the Sabarimala verdict with Taliban and Khalistan terrorists.
+Leaders of the ruling CPI(M) compared those unleashing violence over the Sabarimala verdict to Taliban and Khalistan terrorists.